GEEKiDoS/vdf-vscode/README.md

 # Release Notes
 ## 0.0.6
-Add vpc to support list
+Add vpc and fgd to support list
 ## 0.0.4
 Add support for keyvalue without the quote mark
 Add .qc back to support list